 Trade Signals

 This section allows BlackBird to be setup as a fully automated trading system by setting up an indicator that generates discrete trade signals.
 Custom indicators that output a trade signal (not a chart marker) can be used, as well as BloodHound signals.
-Please note, chart makers are not output signals.

-Entry Signals: An entry signal is what submits the buy or sell entry order to the exchange.
-Simply put, an entry order opens a position or reverses a position.
-For example, if a long position is already open, it will be closed out and sell entry orders will be placed.
-When a position is already open BlackBird will not place anymore entry orders in the same direction to protect against having to many contracts open.
+Open Position: The Order Set section defines all the orders that comprises an open or active position.
+When a position is already open BlackBird will not place anymore entry orders in the same direction.
+This behavior helps protect against having to many contracts open at the same time leading to a margin call.
 For example, a long signal comes in and a long trade is opened.
-Then, two bars later another long signal occurs, but the long position is still open.
-That second long signal is ignored, because there is a long position already open.
-But, if a short signal comes in the trade is reversed.
-The long position and any working orders are closed first.
-Then the sell entry orders are submitted.
+Then, four bars later another long signal occurs, but the long position is still open or active.
+That second long signal is ignored, because there is a long position still active.
+An open/active position includes Pending orders.

-Exit Signals: An exit signal is used to flatten a position and cancel working orders.
-In an opposite scenario an exit signal could preserve profits.
-For instance, a trade could be in a profitable position, but the market hasn't quite reached the last profit target order, but various indicators are suggesting a possible trend reversal.
-An exit signal could be built to identify that possible trend reversal, and thus close the trade out early before the market reverses and more profits are lost.
+In some scenarios an exit signal could preserve profits.
+For instance, a trade could be in a profitable position, but the market hasn't quite reached the last profit target order, but various indicators are suggesting the trend may be near an end or peaking.
+An exit signal (from BloodHound or an indicator) could be built to identify that possible loss of momentum or trend reversal, and thus close the trade out early before the market reverses and more profits are lost.
+This type of signal can be useful to close a position out early instead of waiting for the stop-loss to get hit, thus minimizing the loss.

 BloodHound Signal

 Select this option to use BloodHound signals as the automated entry signal source.
 BloodHound signals can be used to flatten/exit the entire position as well.
 Changing the BloodHound template file must be done using this menu.
-Do not use the blue BloodHound buttom on the top of the chart to load a different file.
+Do not use the blue BloodHound buttom at the top of the chart to load a different file.

 Do not build BloodHound systems using an instance of BloodHound running inside of BlackBird.
 Issues can occur when doing so.
 Most notably, lost work/changes.
 Create and/or modify your BloodHound systems only within an instance of BloodHound that is added to the chart from NinjaTrader's Indicators window, not by BlackBird.